-- A model of peer effects in school (Job Market Paper) – Download the latest version
+- A model of peer effects in school (2021)- Latest WP version here – Mathematical Social Sciences

-- Polarization when people choose their peers (latest 2018, first 2016) – joint with Paolo Pin – SSRN link – submitted
+- Polarization when people choose their peers (latest 2020, first 2016) – joint with Paolo Pin – SSRN link – Submitted

 ABSTRACT: Processes of polarization have been documented in several applications.
 Yet most existing theories focus on how herding behavior and convergence of opinions tend to occur in different contexts.
 In this paper, we develop a model where agents correct their heterogeneous initial opinion by averaging the opinions of their neighbors.
 Our key contribution is to let the network arise endogenously.
 To do so, we micro–found how individuals optimally choose reference groups and we characterize a dynamic process where the network evolves along with individual opinions.
 Results show that there are always conditions on the strength of social influence preventing the network from being connected.
 This causes polarization in the long run.
 However, polarization can also arise during the transition to a consensus.
 We show how each of these cases is tied to a key network statistic, the initial diameter.